-Here’s the thing – just because a software uses “themes” or “templates” as a base does not mean that you can’t have whatever design you want.
+Here’s the thing – just because the software uses “themes” or “templates” as a base does not mean that you can’t have whatever design you want.

 The look of a webpage is created with HTML/CSS.
 Any software that allows you to edit CSS is software that can generate nearly any design you can imagine.

 However, Wix does not allow HTML/CSS editing.
-You have to make all changes with their software.
+You have to make all changes to their software.

 This difference puts WordPress.com and self-hosted WordPress ahead.
 That said, WordPress.com still has plenty of limitations.
 So let’s look at the three questions that I usually ask with hosted platform’s designs.